 3.5 What impact does each restructuring procedure have on existing contracts?
 Are the parties obliged to perform outstanding obligations?
+What protections are there for those who are forced to perform their outstanding obligations?
 Will termination and set-off provisions be upheld?

 A chapter 11 debtor may assume or reject most executory contracts or unexpired leases, subject to the court's approval.

-Subject to time limits applicable to commercial real estate leases, the debtor may assume or reject a contract or lease at any time before confirmation of a plan, but the court may order the debtor to act within a shorter time.
-In most cases, the counterparty to the contract must continue to perform until the debtor assumes or rejects the contract; a contract term that provides for termination upon a bankruptcy filing is typically unenforceable under the Bankruptcy Code, though there are exceptions.
+Subject to time limits applicable to non-residential real estate leases, the debtor may assume or reject a contract or lease at any time before confirmation of a plan, but the court may order the debtor to act within a shorter time.
+In most cases, the debtor's counterparty must continue to perform until the debtor assumes or rejects the contract or lease.
+Provisions providing for termination upon a bankruptcy filing are typically unenforceable under the Bankruptcy Code, though there are exceptions.